How to Build A Kayak Rack (Wooden Outdoors) A Step By Step Guide

 how to build a kayak rack

-Firstly, you have to mark the site where you are going to construct the kayak.
+Firstly, mark the site where you are going to construct the kayak.

 The formation that you are going to make is patterned to hold on to four (4) kayaks and will be harbored under the ground using two 4″ x 4″, 8ft coercion-treated posts.